Pull subscriptions to Creodias EODATA catalogue

 Your account can only have up to 2 (two) running subscriptions at the same time.
 These can either be

-The maximum total number of subscriptions associated with a CREODIAS account is 10.
+The maximum total number of subscriptions associated with a Creodias account is 10.
 This includes subscriptions of all types:

 • running and paused